'Too Many are Selfish': US Nears 5 Million Virus Cases

 “We all know that alcohol changes your judgment,” he said.
 “You just don’t care as much about social distancing after you’ve had a couple of drinks.
 That’s when the virus gets spread."

-Dr. Demetria Lindsay, the Virginia Department of Health’s district director for Virginia Beach and Norfolk, said there has been a pronounced spike among people ages of 20 to 29.
-She said factors behind the surge include gatherings of people not wearing masks or keeping a safe distance.
+Dr. Demetria Lindsay, the Virginia Department of Health’s district director for Virginia Beach and Norfolk, said there has been a pronounced spike among people ages 20 to 29.
+She said the factors behind the surge include gatherings of people not wearing masks or maintaining a safe distance.

 “Father’s Day, Memorial Day, graduations, birthdays, backyard barbecues, you name it,” Lindsay said.